andrechristikan/ack-nestjs-boilerplate-docs/README.md

 # Welcome

 Welcome to ACK Boilerplate Documentation.
 This documentation is for [ack-nestjs-boilerplate-mongoose][ack-repo] and [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo].
-Documentation will separate into 3 Documents.

-- Setup Documentation
-- Usage Documentation
-- Microservice Documentation

-?> **Microservice documentation** is documentation for [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo]
+?> **Microservice** is documentation for [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo]

 Let's go into deep ! 🚀